BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 {% include tip/close.html %}

 Some less popular methods for restoring a wallet include importing a file with all the information required to recover funds such as public keys and key metadata.
-A wallet.dat file from Bitcoin Core is one example of such a file scheme.
+A wallet.dat file from bitcoin Core is one example of such a file scheme.
 If you are developing a watch-only wallet, you would import an [extended public key](/guide/glossary/#extended-public-key-xpub-ypub-zpub) instead of the recovery phrase, this tends to be for technically minded users however.

 ---